Absolutely! It's one of my flock's favourite foods.

 Potassium: which we've already seen in the flesh, is critical to healthy development.

 You'll find a lot of "information" around the internet saying that pumpkin seeds are a "natural wormer" for chickens.
-Many people firmly and genuinely believe it - watch out for statements like "I believe" or "believed by many" or "I feed my chickens pumpkin seeds and they've never had worms".
+Many people firmly and genuinely believe it - watch out for statements like "I believe" or "believed by many" or "I feed / know someone who feeds chickens pumpkin seeds and they've never had worms".

 That does not make it true.